Archipelago of San Andrés, Providencia, and Santa Catalina (Colombia)

-Archipelago of San Andrés, Providencia and Santa Catalina
+Archipelago of San Andrés, Providencia, and Santa Catalina

-The Archipelago of San Andres, Providencia and Santa Catalina (ASAPSC) is located in the western sector of the Caribbean Sea and belongs to the Republic of Colombia.
+The Archipelago of San Andres, Providencia, and Santa Catalina (ASAPSC) is located in the western sector of the Caribbean Sea and belongs to the Republic of Colombia.

-The archipelago consists of San Andrés and Providencia islands and several small keys 710 km (440 miles) northwest of Cartagena, Colombia, and 180 km (110 miles) off the coast of Nicaragua.
+The archipelago consists of San Andrés and Providencia islands and several minor keys 710 km (440 miles) northwest of Cartagena, Colombia, and 180 km (110 miles) off the coast of Nicaragua.
 Three of the keys are also claimed by the United States.

 The islands were awarded to Spain in 1786 and became part of Colombia in 1822.
-However, a long dispute with Nicaragua over the islands ensued.
+However, a protracted dispute with Nicaragua over the islands ensued.
 Finally, in 2012, the International Court of Justice (ICJ) ruled that Colombia had sovereignty over the islands.

 The United States maintains claims over Serranilla Bank and Bajo Nuevo Bank, considering them both to be unincorporated territories of the United States.